sarriaroman/photoviewer/README.md

 var options = {
     share: true, // default is false
     closeButton: false, // default is true
-    copyToReference: true // default is false
+    copyToReference: true, // default is false
-};
+    headers: '',  // If this is not provided, an exception will be triggered
+    piccasoOptions: { } // If this is not provided, an exception will be triggered };

 PhotoViewer.show('http://my_site.com/my_image.jpg', 'Optional Title', options);